cloudstoragesec/terraform-aws-cloud-storage-security/README.md

 ```
 Refer to the inputs/outputs tabs for additional customization options and their descriptions.

-Follow these steps to deploy the module:
+### Follow these steps to deploy the module:

-Module Initialization: Use Terraform to initialize the module.
+* Module Initialization: Use Terraform to initialize the module.
-Configure Variables: Set the necessary variables for your deployment.
+* Configure Variables: Set the necessary variables for your deployment.
-Apply: Execute the Terraform plan and apply the deployment.
+* Apply: Execute the Terraform plan and apply the deployment.

-Upon completion, the module provides outputs such as console_web_address and username.
+Upon completion, the module provides outputs such as `console_web_address` and `username`.
 Refer to these outputs for accessing the deployed CSS Console.
 ```hcl
 output "console_web_address" {
   value = module.cloud-storage-security.console_web_address